Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Experiments with data leakage

 \subsection{UORED-VAFCLS dataset}

-The experimental protocol for the UORED-VAFCLS dataset was structured around 10 distinct train-test splits, each following our standard partitioning strategy presented in Section \ref{subsec:uored-methodology}.
+The experimental protocol for the UORED-VAFCLS dataset was structured around 20 distinct train-test splits, each following our standard partitioning strategy presented in Section \ref{subsec:uored-methodology}.
 In every split, the training set remained fixed across all test scenarios to ensure a controlled comparison.
 Specifically, training was performed using only the first 80\% of each signal from the training bearings.
 Additionally, to simulate a realistic data leakage scenario, all ``severe fault" signals from train bearings were removed from the original train set and set aside for use in one of the leakage scenarios.

 Based on this fixed training set, we evaluated two distinct leakage scenarios: \begin{itemize} \item \textbf{Segmentation-level leakage:} This scenario examines leakage within individual signals.
-While the training set only included the first 80\% of each signal from the training bearings, the test set in this condition was constructed exclusively from the remaining 20\% of those same signals---thus exposing the model to future portions of time series it had already partially seen during training. \item \textbf{Bearing-level leakage}: In this scenario, there is no segmentation-level leakage, but the test set includes signals from bearings that also appear in training.
+While the training set only included the first 80\% of each signal from the training bearings, the test set in this condition was constructed exclusively from the remaining 20\% of those same signals---thus exposing the model to future portions of time series it had already partially seen during training.\footnote{The most severe scenario occurs when signal segments are randomly shuffled between training and test sets, allowing the model to observe samples from the beginning, middle, and end of the same signal during evaluation, which is also the most common form of segmentation-level leakage in the literature.
+Experiments that evaluate this exact configuration are available in papers such as \cite{wheat_impact_2024, hendriks2022towards, matania-leakage, abburi2023closer}, which obtain perfect or near-perfect results.} \item \textbf{Bearing-level leakage}: In this scenario, there is no segmentation-level leakage, but the test set includes signals from bearings that also appear in training.
 To create this, the previously removed ``severe fault'' segments from train bearings were reintroduced into the test set.
 To maintain the test set size and class balance, an equal number of severe fault test samples were removed and replaced by these leakage samples. \end{itemize}